I have been craving those wonderful cloud biscuits, tender and crunch all in one.

 Those Cloud Biscuits are almost like flaky cookies than your typical biscuits.
-Shorter in height but delivers the same great flavor.
+They are shorter in height, but they deliver the same great flavor.

 What is a Cloud Biscuit?